xarmar/conference-track-management/ThoughtProcess.md

 **"The conference has multiple tracks each of which has a morning and afternoon session."**
-- As the user inputs the talks, my app needs to determine if they fit in the existing track/day.
+- As the user inputs the talks, my app needs to determine if they fit into the existing track/day.
 If not, another 'track/day' needs to be created.

         if (talks fit in existing track) {
             // add talk to track